 Through the succeeding years, the phrase has been invoked to capture Trudeau’s determined, often pugnacious stance on issues of importance to him, such as the patriation of the Constitution in the early eighties.
 It is sometimes used more broadly, as shorthand for Trudeau’s insouciance or perceived political exhibitionism.

-The actual exchange took place outside the West Door entrance of the Centre Block of Parliament Hill on October 13, 1970, as Ralfe confronted the PM with concerns regarding the recently invoked War Measures Act,3 in particular the visible presence of armed troops in public places in the nation’s capital and in Quebec.
+The actual exchange took place outside the West Door entrance of the Centre Block of Parliament Hill on October 13, 1970, as Ralfe confronted the PM with concerns regarding the October Crisis.
+Three days later, Trudeau invoked the War Measures Act.

 “Just Watch Me” was used as the title of journalist Larry Zolf’s 1984 book on the Trudeau years.